-PA-41 Schedule A is now only required to be completed and submitted if there are amounts to be reported on Lines 2 through 13 of PA-41 Schedule A. See the instructions for PA-41 Schedule A for additional information.
+PA-41 Schedule A is required to be completed and submitted if there are amounts to be reported on Lines 2 through 14 (not including subtotal Lines 4 and 10) of PA-41 Schedule A for additional information.

-If you are required to complete PA-41 Schedule A, please include the amount from Line 14 of PA-41 Schedule A on Line 1 of the PA-41, Fiduciary Income Tax Return.
+If you are required to complete PA-41 Schedule A, please include the amount from Line 15 of PA-41 Schedule A on Line 1 of the PA-41, Fiduciary Income Tax Return.